fbpx

 In the world’s oceans, there are a few mysteries that have remained unsolved for centuries.
 One of these is Thor’s Well, a powerful geyser on the edge of the coast of Cape Perpetua located in Oregon’s Siuslaw National Forest.
 Easily one of the most interesting places to visit in the U.S, the geyser forms during high tide when a whirlpool of seawater rushes into a deep, seemingly bottomless sinkhole and then violently erupts onto the shore.

-Ocean researchers are stumped as to what actually causes the phenomenon, but that doesn’t stop travelers that continue to flock here to witness this dramatic 20-foot hole with their own eyes and marvel at its natural beauty.
+Ocean researchers are stumped as to what actually causes the phenomenon, but that doesn’t stop travelers who continue to flock here to witness this dramatic 20-foot hole and marvel at its natural beauty.

 Los Alamos, CA

-• Best Time To Visit: It can get chilly in the winter months, especially at nightfall, so aim for a spring through fall visit.
+• Best Time To Visit: It can get chilly in the winter months, especially at nightfall, so opt for a spring through fall visit.

 The wild, wild west lives on in Los Alamos, a little town along California’s Highway 101, between Santa Barbara and Monterey, where historical western facades of old-school saloons and stagecoaches will transform you to a bygone era.
 What used to be known as a drive-by between Santa Barbara and Monterey has recently earned its place on the map thanks to a slew of cool new restaurants led by Los Angeles chefs and the wine-and-whiskey tasting rooms popping up in old-school saloons.